Structure and Interpretation

 Gradient descent, simply put, is an optimization method that uses differential calculus, namely, the fact that the gradient provides hints — the direction of steepest descent — on how to iteratively modify the parameters closer to an optimum.
 The gradient descent algorithm can be expressed in a one line update rule so that the goal of is implemented by:

 where is referred to as the learning rate or step size.
-We now dive deeper into differential calculus and generalize the derivative to higher dimensional spaces9 to better understand what's happening under the hood.
+We now dive deeper into differential calculus and generalize the derivative to higher dimensional spaces[^8] to better understand what's happening under the hood.

-1.4.4 Multinomial Logistic Regression
+1.5.4 Multinomial Logistic Regression

-1.4.5 Generalized Linear Models
+1.5.5 Generalized Linear Models

 2. Neural Networks